Actyx/Actyx/web/developer.actyx.com/docs/cli/logs/tail.md

 title: ax logs tail
 ---

-## Access logs generated on a node
+## Get logs from a node

 ```
-$ ax logs tail --help
+USAGE:
-USAGE: ax logs tail [FLAGS] [OPTIONS] <NODE>...
+    ax logs tail [FLAGS] [OPTIONS] <NODE>

 FLAGS:
-    -v, -vv, -vvv      Increase verbosity
+        --all-entries    Get all log entries (overrides --entries)
+    -f, --follow         Keep running and output entries as they are created
     -h, --help           Prints help information
-    --local            Process over local network
+    -l, --local          Process over local network
-    --all-entries      Get all entries, overrides `--entries`
-    -f, --follow       Keep running and output entries as they are created
-    -j or --json       Format output as JSON
+    -V, --version        Prints version information
+    -v                   Verbosity level.
+Add more v for higher verbosity
+                         (-v, -vv, -vvv, etc.)

 OPTIONS:
-    -n, --entries <num> Output NUM last entries [default: 20]
+    -n, --entries <entries>    Output the last <entries> entries [default: 20]

 ARGS:
-    <NODE>           Node ID or, if using `--local`, the IP address, of the
+    <NODE>    Node ID or, if using `--local`, the IP address of the node to
-                     node to perform the operation on.
-You may also pass in a
+              perform the operation on
-                     file with a value using the syntax `@file.txt` or have the
-                     command one value from stdin using `@-`.
 ```

 Please see the following usage examples for the `ax logs tail` command: